 Skip to main content

-Routines that once gave children and adolescents a sense of control were largely lost during the pandemic.
-For many children, that has resulted in:
+Routines that give children and adolescents a sense of control are very important to their physical and mental health.
+For many children, losing those routines can result in:

 • Frequent stomachaches or headaches (physical symptoms of anxiety)